 In the video below from OceanWP itself, you will quickly be made aware of the benefits of the OceanWP theme.
 The video only lasts 48 seconds.

-The regular "to-go" premium price is $ 59.
+The regular "to-go" premium price is $ 54 for 3 sites.
 Especially if you are going to use the theme for a shop, this is a very good price.
 There are practically no better themes for building web shops.
-Now during the quarantine you get the premium version for $ 31 already.

 OceanWP theme review: Conclusion

 You have come to the end of our OceanWP theme review.
 My conclusion is that OceanWP is a fantastic theme that is definitely worth the money.
 The theme is perfect for web shops, has a great design, is easy to operate and loads very quickly.
 That's basically all a good theme needs.
 It just lacks a good page builder to finish it.